department-for-transport-public/D-TRO/README.md

 Private Beta was launched on Tuesday 15 October 2024.
 Public Beta was launched on 24 September 2025.

-The latest release version of the Data Specification in the Production Environment is 3.5.0 as part of the D-TRO Beta project for your input and feedback on.
+The latest release version of the Data Specification in the Production Environment is 3.5.1 as part of the D-TRO Beta project for your input and feedback on.

-Version 3.5.1 is live in Integration.
+Version 3.5.1 is live in Production.
 More details are available at:

 https://github.com/department-for-transport-public/D-TRO/issues/1